imankulov/coverage-plot/README.md

 pip install coverage-plot
 ```

 Run the coverage visualization.
-The script opens the browser with the visualization-results.
+The script opens the browser with the visualization results.

 ```
 coverage-plot coverage.xml